reasonml/reasonml.github.io/README.md

 npm run deploy
 ```

-For info on how gatsby works, take a look at [their docs](https://www.gatsbyjs.org/docs/).
+The site uses GatsbyJS.
+For info on how it works, take a look at [their docs](https://www.gatsbyjs.org/docs/).